Authentication¶

 API Key Format¶

-API keys follow the format {tenantId}.{secret}:
+On the hosted, multi-tenant deployment, API keys follow the format {tenantId}.{secret}:

-- Secret: A randomly generated secret key
+- Secret: A randomly generated secret, returned once when the key is provisioned.

 Sending Your API Key¶